kjac/FormEditor/Tutorials/RatingsPartTwo.md

-# User ratings with Form Editor - part two: Custom rating field
+# User ratings - part two: Custom rating field
 *This is a follow-up to the tutorial [User ratings with Form Editor](Ratings.md).*

 In this part we'll create a custom field for the rating stars, which will improve the implementation of the rating system in two ways: